 Fun facts: The average amount of sleep per night has decreased by about 1.5 hours over the last century.[ref]
 And the recommended amount of sleep for children has decreased by over an hour from 1897 to today.[ref]

-Not-so-fun fact: A meta-study of 75,000+ people found that sleeping 5 hours per night or less increased the risk of having metabolic syndrome (e.g. high blood pressure, high blood sugar, overweight) by over 50%.
-To not have an increased risk of metabolic syndrome, participants had to be sleeping over seven hours a night.[ref]
+Not-so-fun fact: A meta-study of 75,000+ people found that sleeping 5 hours per night or less increased the risk of having metabolic syndrome (e.g., high blood pressure, high blood sugar, overweight) by over 50%.
+To avoid an increased risk of metabolic syndrome, participants had to sleep over seven hours a night.[ref]

-A 15-day in-patient study looked at the effect of 5 days of insufficient sleep, mimicking the effects of not sleeping enough during the work week.
-The study found that insufficient sleep caused greater energy expenditure, but that extra energy expenditure was offset with greater food intake.
-After the two week trial, participants had gained almost 2 lbs.
+A 15-day in-patient study examined the effect of 5 days of insufficient sleep, mimicking the effects of not sleeping enough during the workweek.
+The study found insufficient sleep caused greater energy expenditure, but that extra energy expenditure was offset by greater food intake.
+After the two-week trial, participants had gained almost 2 lbs.
 Women were more likely to be affected by weight gain than men.
 (Impact of insufficient sleep on total daily energy expenditure, food intake, and weight gain) Another larger study had similar findings, with additional results showing that African Americans gained slightly more weight than Caucasians with sleep insufficiency.[ref]

 Another study looked at sleep insufficiency (5 hours/night of sleep) and found that insulin sensitivity decreased and inflammatory markers increased.[ref]

 Sleep timing also matters.
-A study looked at the average sleeping time (over a week-long time period) and BMI.
-The results showed that those who were late sleepers (defined as the midpoint of sleep being after 5:30 am) had an average higher BMI and a greater percentage of calories eaten after 8 pm.[ref]
+A study looked at the average sleeping time (over a week-long period) and BMI.
+The results showed that those who were late sleepers (the midpoint of sleep after 5:30 am) had an average higher BMI and a greater percentage of calories eaten after 8 pm.[ref]

-So that was just three studies; there are hundreds of more studies on this topic showing similar results.
+So that was just three studies; hundreds of more studies on this topic show similar results.
 The science is clear and unambiguous on this topic.

 Why sleep is important to our metabolism: